Skip to content

 }

-Using inline in the distinct declaration allows a distinct type to implicitly convert to its underlying type:
+Using inline in the typedef declaration allows a newly created typedef type to implicitly convert to its underlying type:

 fn void test()